coleifer/peewee/docs/peewee/api.rst

             for user in User.select().where(User.active == True):
                 print user.username

+    .. py:method:: __len__()

+        Return the number of items in the result set of this query.
+If all you need is the count of items and do not intend to do anything with the results, call :py:meth:`~SelectQuery.count`.

+        .. warning:: The ``SELECT`` query will be executed and the result set will be loaded.

     .. py:method:: __getitem__(value)

         :param value: Either an index or a ``slice`` object.